naturalis/nba-docs/api_services_summary.rst

               |
               | Additional logical operator _andOr for indexed field search.
           * - *Details*
-            - | Request examples are listed in the `free text taxon search examples section`_
+            - | Request examples are listed in the in the taxon :ref:`free text taxon search examples section` section
-            - | Request examples are listed in the `indexed field taxon search examples section`_
+            - | Request examples are listed in the taxon :ref:`indexed field taxon search examples section` section
    * - | **Response**
        |
        |